Today we are going to Supercharge our “First 3D Game” in Unity 🙂

 To be more precise, we are going to improve our “Player Controller” code to add “Special Abilities” to our character such as “Dash“, “Double Jump“, “Run“, “Glide“, “Wall Run” and “Wall Jump“.

-Unity Tutorial Level: Intermediate.
+Unity Tutorial Level: Beginner-Intermediate.

 2.1 Changing the Code.